dcYuan33/llm-course/README.md

 * [LLM Datasets](https://github.com/mlabonne/llm-datasets) by Maxime Labonne: Curated list of datasets and tools for post-training.
 * [NeMo-Curator](https://github.com/NVIDIA/NeMo-Curator) by Nvidia: Dataset preparation and curation framework for pre- and post-training data.
 * [Distilabel](https://distilabel.argilla.io/dev/sections/pipeline_samples/) by Argilla: Framework to generate synthetic data.
 It also includes interesting reproductions of papers like UltraFeedback.
-* [Semhash](https://github.com/MinishLab/semhash) by MinishLab: Minimalistic library for near-deduplication and decontamination with a distilled embedding model.
+* [Semhash](https://github.com/MinishLab/semhash) by MinishLab: Minimalistic library for near-deduplication and decontamination with a distilled embedd
-* [Chat Template](https://huggingface.co/docs/transformers/main/en/chat_templating) by Hugging Face: Hugging Face's documentation about chat templates.

 ---
 ### 4. Supervised Fine-Tuning